Post Campaign Fulfillment Strategy shaped by real data, not promises

 Decision sequence: a practical Strategy to choose how you’ll fulfill

 We refuse to offer a one-size suggestion because you don’t ship hypotheticals—you ship your exact product to your exact backers.
-Instead of a generic grid, we use a decision sequence.
+Instead of a generic matrix, we use a decision sequence.
 One step leads to the next, with thresholds that push decisions forward.

 1) Product readiness index